-While its primary purpose is to monitor the emission from our LED curing lamps rapidly and accurately, the new equipment can perform spectral measurements of several other light sources as well.
-Output values can be chosen, conveniently, as spectral irradiance (W/cm² nm) or irradiance (W/cm2), since a spectrum of the lamp emission is always obtained.
+To monitor the emission from LED curing lamps rapidly and accurately, we use a spectrometer and integrating sphere.
+Output values of the spectral measurements can be chosen e.g. as spectral irradiance (W/cm2· nm) or irradiance (W/cm2), since a spectrum of the lamp emission is always obtained.
 NIOM can offer spectral measurements of your curing lamps both for clinical and research use.

-The spectrometer has a CCD detector (linear array, 2048 pixels) and is USB powered.
-These features ensure rapid sample speed (milliseconds) and data handling (milliseconds –minutes).
+The spectrometer has a CCD detector (linear array, 2048 pixels) and is USB-powered.
+These features ensures rapid sample speed (milliseconds) and data handling (milliseconds –minutes).
 Our system is configured for spectral irradiance measurements in the wavelength range 350-880 nm, but the software also provides other radiometric quantities, as well as photometric and colourimetric quantities based on plug-in applications.

-We are in the process of getting acquainted with our new equipment, and have performed measurements on previously characterised light sources.
-The values obtained with the new equipment were well within the measurement error range of the double monochromator spectrometer with which the lamps were previously characterised.
+The values obtained with this equipment were well within the measurement error range of the double monochromator spectrometer with which the lamps were previously characterised.

 The equipment calibration is traceable to National Institute of Standards and Technology (www.nist.gov) and, through collaboration with the Optics Laboratory at the NRPA (www.nrpa.no), to other calibration institutions (www.ptb.de ; www.pmodwrc.ch ).